zahaibalig/huldra/README.md

   - `"shuffle": "full"`: all the cases are shuffled
   - If `shuffle` is not specified: the app uses the order specified in `cases`

-If you change the value of these parameters, you need to go to the home page and restart the survey from scratch.
+If you change the value of these parameters, you need to go to the home page and restart the survey from scratch by clicking the "Get participant ID" button

 ### Example assets